chris1111/Wireless-USB-Adapter/README.md

 </details>

-##### For macOS Catalina 10.15
+### For macOS Catalina 10.15
-### You need the SIP (Syetem Integrity Protection) disable and the Gatekeeper
-- Maybe soon you will be able to use the program with the SIP enable but you have to wait for them to develop from Realtek
+- Working with SIP Enable but you need the Gatekeeper disable

 - See my new video on macOS Catalina
 ## Follow every steps in the Video ⬇︎